 A DFS root target server hosts the DFS root of a DFS namespace.
 This section specifies how a DFS root target server processes and responds to DFS referral requests from DFS clients.
 If the server is also a DC, it MUST also conform to the specification in section 3.3.

-DFS root target servers respond to DFS root referral requests and DFS link referral requests. <17> their external behavior is consistent with that described in this document.
-The following state MUST be maintained at the DFS Server:
+DFS root target servers respond to DFS root referral requests and DFS link referral requests. <17>

 3.2.1 Abstract Data Model